Barry’s lasting legacy to ‘do unto others as you would have do unto yourself.'

 Creating a legacy for current and future generations

 Ray and Jo Scanlan were successful business people who wanted to share their success and make a lasting impact on the lives of young people experiencing disadvantage.
-They were passionate about supporting struggling families who wanted to give their kids a Catholic School education but were unable to pay for all the expenses.
+They provided a generous donation to St Vincent de Paul to set up the Scanlan Fund to support struggling families who wanted to give their kids a Catholic School education but were unable to pay for all the expenses.

 With Year 12 completion rates for kids from lower socio-economic backgrounds still lower than for students from higher socio-economic backgrounds, additional support to encourage young people through the final years of school is critical.
 Research shows school completion increases a young person’s likelihood of continuing with further study, as well as entering the workforce.